davemcg/geyser/README.md

 Shiny-based app that uses the [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) data structure to flexibly display gene (or transcript) expression by user-led sample grouping(s).

 ## Quick Start
+Note: only quick if you already have a SE object.
+See below if you want to quickly make a SE.
 ```
  # if needed: install.packages('remotes')
 remotes::install_github("davemcg/geyser")